lottekoblens/foodchecker/README.md

 This web app fits the following user story: _'As a foodie, I want to be able to scan a product while shopping so that I can read more information about the product and make a good choice whether it fits my diet.'_
 So the app makes sure that the user eats things that fit their diet.
 They scan the barcode of the product and the information of the product comes forward.

+## Features

+* Scan a product -> get information about that product
+* When scan doesn't work -> fill in barcode -> get information about that product
+* When barcode is not found -> given feedback that it's not found

 ## Activity diagram